It always seems impossible until it’s done. (Nelson Mandela)

 After earning his doctorate from the Institute of Robotics at Swiss Federal Institute of Technology in Zurich, Prof. Cattin was appointed director of the Medical Imaging Analysis Group at the Computer Vision Laboratory at that same institution.
 He was then appointed to the rank of professor at the University of Basel (Switzerland,) a position he still holds today.
 Prof. Cattin also founded and directs the Medical Imaging Analysis Center (MIAC), a joint venture between the University of Basel and the University Hospital in Basel.
 Prof. Cattin has excellent professional contacts in the computerized visualization and robotics communities worldwide.

-PD Dr. Dr. Philipp Jürgens
+Prof. Dr. Dr. Philipp Jürgens